aliyun/terraform-provider-alibabacloudstack/website/docs/r/slb_listener.html.markdown

 * `gzip` - (Optional) Whether to enable "Gzip Compression".
 If enabled, files of specific file types will be compressed, otherwise, no files will be compressed.
 Default to true.
 * `x_forwarded_for` - (Optional) Whether to set additional HTTP Header field "X-Forwarded-For" (documented below).
 * `established_timeout` - (Optional) Timeout of tcp listener established connection idle timeout.
 Valid value range: [10-900] in seconds.
 Default to 900.
-* `server_group_id` - (Optional) the id of server group to be apply on the listener, is the id of resource `apsarastack_slb_server_group`.
+* `server_group_id` - (Optional) the id of server group to be apply on the listener, is the id of resource `alibabacloudstack_slb_server_group`.
 * `listener_forward` - (Optional, ForceNew) Whether to enable http redirect to https, Valid values are `on` and `off`.
 Default to `off`.
 * `forward_port` - (Optional, ForceNew) The port that http redirect to https.
 * `health_check_method` - (Optional, ForceNew, Available in 1.70.0+) The method of health check.
 Valid values: ["head", "get"].
 * `delete_protection_validation` - (Optional, Available in 1.63.0+) Checking DeleteProtection of SLB instance before deleting.
 If true, this resource will not be deleted when its SLB instance enabled DeleteProtection.
 Default to false.

 -> **NOTE:** Once enable the http redirect to https function, any parameters excepted forward_port,listener_forward,load_balancer_id,frontend_port,protocol will be ignored.
-More info, please refer to [Redirect http to https](https://apsarastackdocument.oss-cn-hangzhou.aliyuncs.com/01_ApsaraStackEnterprise/V3.11.0-intl-en/Alibaba%20Cloud%20Apsara%20Stack%20Enterprise%202001%2C%20Internal_%20V3.11.0%20Developer%20Guide%20-%20Cloud%20Essentials%20and%20Security%2020200513.pdf?spm=a3c0i.214467.3807842930.7.61e76bdb1JWVyX&file=Alibaba%20Cloud%20Apsara%20Stack%20Enterprise%202001%2C%20Internal_%20V3.11.0%20Developer%20Guide%20-%20Cloud%20Essentials%20and%20Security%2020200513.pdf).
+More info, please refer to [Redirect http to https](https://alibabacloudstackdocument.oss-cn-hangzhou.aliyuncs.com/01_AlibabacloudStackEnterprise/V3.11.0-intl-en/Alibaba%20Cloud%20Apsara%20Stack%20Enterprise%202001%2C%20Internal_%20V3.11.0%20Developer%20Guide%20-%20Cloud%20Essentials%20and%20Security%2020200513.pdf?spm=a3c0i.214467.3807842930.7.61e76bdb1JWVyX&file=Alibaba%20Cloud%20Apsara%20Stack%20Enterprise%202001%2C%20Internal_%20V3.11.0%20Developer%20Guide%20-%20Cloud%20Essentials%20and%20Security%2020200513.pdf).

 ### Block x_forwarded_for